-Mr. DeMarco became the Senior Vice President, Operations of Intelsat Corporation in April 2015.
-Prior to that, Mr. DeMarco served as Senior Vice President, Marketing and Solutions Development, with responsibility for product management, marketing, customer solutions engineering and asset management functions.
-From 2006 to 2009, he served as Intelsat Corporation's Vice President of Media Services, a role in which he was responsible for the re-launch of Intelsat's media product portfolio.
-He has held roles of increasing responsibility within the company, serving as Vice President of Core Video Services, Senior Director of Business Operations, and Director of Product Finance at PanAmSat prior to its 2006 merger with Intelsat.
+Mr. DeMarco became the Executive Vice President, Operations of Intelsat Corporation in August 2017.
+Prior to that, Mr. DeMarco served as Senior Vice President, Operations since April 2015, and prior to that as Senior Vice President, Marketing and Solutions Development, with responsibility for product management, marketing, customer solutions engineering and asset management functions.
+From 2006 to 2009 he served as Intelsat Corporation's Vice President of Media Services and has held roles of increasing responsibility within the Company, serving as Vice President of Core Video Services, Senior Director of Business Operations, and Director of Product Finance at PanAmSat prior to its 2006 merger with Intelsat.
+Since November 2017, he has also served as director of Dejero Labs, Inc., a provider of connectivity required for cloud computing, online collaborations, and the secure exchange of video and data.
 Mr. DeMarco earned a Bachelor of Science Degree in Finance and a Masters of Business Administration from Fairfield University in Connecticut.
 Mr. DeMarco's business address is 7900 Tysons One Place, McLean, VA 22102, United States.